 2. WHAT TYPE OF PERSONAL INFORMATION IS COLLECTED FROM YOU

 The personal information we collect from you is limited to what is necessary to enable us to carry out the purposes for which it is collected.
-The type of personal information we collect depends on the context of your interactions with the Kensington and Chelsea Forum for Older Residents and the choices you make, including your privacy settings.
+The type of personal information we collect depends on the context of your interactions with the Kensington and Chelsea Over 50s Forum and the choices you make, including your privacy settings.